These gorgeous cactus paintings and illustrations were all painted in the 18th and 19th Century. They were painted by various botanical artists.

 Fun Facts About Cacti

-- Cacti or cactuses are both expectable to use as the plural of cactus.
+- Cacti or cactuses are both acceptable to use as the plural of cactus.

 - The name is Greek in origin and was originally used to describe a spiny plant.